web-platform-dx/web-features-mappings/README.md

 To update the data locally:

 1. `cd scripts`
-1. `npm bump` to make sure you have the latest versions of the dependencies locally.
+1. `npm run bump` to make sure you have the latest versions of the dependencies locally.
 1. `npm run build` to update all individual data files, check their format, and re-generate the combined data file.

 ## TODO